 Green and flat Or needle-like We make food by day And rest at night.
 From roots to branches, Short or long, My tough wood Keeps me tall and strong.

+I am .

+I am .

-I am I am Scattered by wind When breezes blow I'll make a new tree When I sprout and grow.
-I am Thin like hair, Or thick and round, We hold the tree Firmly in the ground.
-I am Rough or smooth, A very tough cover, I keep out insects, Fire and weather.
-Lam
+Scattered by wind When breezes blow I'll make a new tree When I sprout and grow.
+Thin like hair, Or thick and round, We hold the tree Firmly in the ground.

+I am .